 Question 2: Will the user connect the correct action’s description with what they’re trying to do?
 (Or in other words: Will they notice the right action that’s available to them?)

 This part of the test looks at whether they can pick out the right tools, tabs, or buttons.
 So say, for example, they want to see their favorited items.
-If there are too many buttons on the screen, they might not be able to spot the one with the little heart on it.
+If there are too many buttons on the screen, they might not be able to spot the little heart.

 One option is to limit the visible data by hiding it in, say, a dropdown menu.
-But be careful about what you put there: If an important tab is buried in a hidden menu, the user will struggle.
+But be careful about what you put there.
+If you bury an important tab in a hidden menu, the user will struggle.

 Top tip: Keep analysis paralysis at bay by limiting the choices available.
 This also lowers the user’s chance of making a mistake.

 Question 3: Will the user interpret the system’s response to the chosen action correctly?